 If you’re at a loss, here are some ideas that might help you get your own brainstorming ball rolling:

-Let’s say you’re a travel agency owner or a blogger who writes about hair care.
+Let’s say you’re a beauty and fashion agency owner or a blogger who writes about hair care.
 Your content could be about hairstyles that are quick to do for busy school mornings.
 Another idea could be hair care essentials to create a look that is popular right now.
 Include a tutorial and/or pictures and you’ve got the makings of a fabulous post.

 Another beauty niche is makeup.
 Ideas for the makeup niche might include:

-- Keeping your makeup flawless from first bell to dismissal.
+- Keeping your makeup flawless from the first bell to dismissal.

 - How to do your makeup before school/ in under 15 minutes.